I Am Your Father – Part 7: Well, F**k!

 Our Main Story

-Of course, the big news is that we are on lockdown, just like everyone else.
-I know we’re all in the same boat and that the virus is causing a lot of inconvenience for a lot of people, but expectant parents have their own unique range of issues to deal with.
-Oh, don’t get me wrong, I completely understand why they’re doing it, but it’s not making what is already a pretty anxious and uncertain time any easier.
+Of course, the big news is that we are now in full lockdown, just like everyone else.
+I know we’re all in the same boat and that the virus is causing a lot of inconvenience for a lot of people, but expectant parents have their own unique set of issues to deal with.
+Oh, don’t get me wrong, I completely understand why they’re doing it, but it’s not making what is already a pretty anxious and uncertain time any easier!

 NCT

-Our NCT classes have moved online with some success, though we didn’t get the kind of support and social interaction that we would have received in person.
-On the (arguably) plus side, we did avoid having to do some of the practical sessions, which apparently involve marmite and a plastic doll, but that also means that we are less prepared to look after him when he arrives.
-The lockdown also means that we can’t go to coffee mornings or baby sensory classes with the other couples or do any of the other things that are done mainly to help new parents stay sane!
+Our NCT classes have moved online.
+It’s worked pretty well, though we haven’t had the kind of support and social interaction that we would have received in person.
+On the (arguably) plus side, we avoided having to do some of the practical sessions, which apparently involve marmite and a plastic doll, but that also means that we are less prepared.
+The lockdown also means that we can’t go to coffee mornings or baby sensory classes with the other couples or do any of the other activities that get new parents out of the house and help them stay sane!

 At the Hospital

 Then there’s the medical stuff.
-M’wife must go alone to any midwife appointments or trips to the hospital for any additional scans etc., which is understandable and fine, as long as there’s no bad news to deal with!
+M’wife must go alone to any appointments, which is understandable and fine, as long as there’s no bad news to deal with!

-They have changed their policy so only one birth partner allowed in the delivery room.
-This shouldn’t change, as the presence of a partner can reduce the need for interventions, plus the wellbeing of mother and baby has to be more important than the minimal increased risk of spreading the virus, but, on the off-chance that anyone is actually contemplating banning birth partners altogether, I encourage you to consider signing this petition.
-As I’ve said, I understand why the restrictions are necessary, we need to protect our frontline NHS staff, but the added risk of someone else who already lives in the same household as the expectant mother coming onto the ward is negligible compared to the effect of the current regulations on the emotional and physical wellbeing of both partners (let alone stricter ones!).
+They have changed their policy so only one ‘birth partner’ is allowed in the delivery room.
+This shouldn’t change, as there’s plenty of evidence that having a partner there can reduce the need for interventions, plus the wellbeing of mother and baby has to be more important than the minimal risk of spreading the virus!
+However, on the off chance that anyone is actually contemplating banning birth partners altogether, I encourage you to consider signing this petition.
+As I’ve said, I understand why the restrictions are necessary, we need to protect our frontline NHS staff, but the added risk of someone else who already lives in the same household as the expectant mother coming onto the ward is negligible compared to the effect of the restrictions on the emotional and physical wellbeing of both partners.

 I just hate the idea of not getting to properly meet my son, or help care for him and his mother in the aftermath of birth, until several days later.
 I know that, in a few weeks time, we will (hopefully) both be back at home with a healthy baby and all these worries will be in the past, but this is an important, life-changing and already stressful time, without making it worse unnecessarily.